-As can be seen in Table~\ref{tab:bandpowers}, the unresolved point source shot noise correction in any individual band for our MV likelihood is on the order of a few percent, reaching up to $6\%$ for the highest multipole bands.
+As can be seen in Table~\ref{tab:bandpowers}, the unresolved point-source shot-noise correction in any individual band for our MV likelihood is on the order of a few percent, reaching up to $6\%$ for the highest multipole bands.
 Averaged over the $40 \le L \le 400$ band, the shot noise correction amounts to a $2\%$ shift in the amplitude of $\hat{C}_L^{\phi\phi}$, which is small but non-negligible compared to our statistical uncertainty of $4\%$.
-Physically, the amplitude of our source corrections are reasonable; at 143\,GHz we measure $\hat{S}^4_{143} = (1.3 \pm 0.6)\times 10^{-12}\, \mu K^4$.
-From the radio point source model of \cite{DeZotti:2009an}, this corresponds to an effective flux cut of approximately 150mJy at this frequency, roughly comparable to that expected for the $S/N > 5$ cut we make when masking sources in our fiducial analysis \citep{planck2013-p05}.
+Physically, the amplitudes of our source corrections are reasonable; at 143\,GHz we measure $\hat{S}^4_{143} = (1.3 \pm 0.6)\times 10^{-12}\, \mu K^4$.
+From the radio point-source model of \cite{DeZotti:2009an}, this corresponds to an effective flux cut of approximately $150\,$mJy at this frequency, roughly comparable to that expected for the $S/N > 5$ cut we make when masking sources in our fiducial analysis \citep{planck2013-p05}.
 The shot noise measured at 217\,GHz is lower, as expected given the smaller contribution from radio sources, with $\hat{S}^{4}_{217} = (0.4 \pm 0.4) \times 10^{-12}\, \mu K^4$.
-The shot noise level which we measure for the MV reconstruction lies between these two, with $\hat{S}^{4}_{\rm MV} = (0.6 \pm 0.3) \times 10^{-12}\, \mu K^4$.
+The shot-noise level that we measure for the MV reconstruction lies between these two, with $\hat{S}^{4}_{\rm MV} = (0.6 \pm 0.3) \times 10^{-12}\, \mu K^4$.